AxLab-UofC/FabRobotics/README.md

 - any 3D printer
 - 2 Raspberry Pis(We used 2 Raspberry Pi 4 Model B)
 - Toio Robots
+- Custom 3D print bed with a toio mat embedded inside.
+    - We used a sheet of PEI a standard prusa 3D printing bed(we used the full size as opposed to the prusa mini bed) and a toio mat.
+    - Note: Coordinates in the code will need to change to adjust to the toio coordinates of the bed that you use.

 Set up the first Pi with OctoPi Software and adjust to the print settings of your specific printer.
 The info for all of this can be found online.
 We found this link helpful: https://www.raspberrypi.com/tutorials/set-up-raspberry-pi-octoprint/#:~:text=Set%20up%20OctoPrint,details%20of%20your%203D%20printer.